GaloisInc/pirate/libpirate/README.md

 UDP socket communication.
 Host and port of the reader process must be specified.
 The writer may specify 0.0.0.0 for the address and 0 for the port.
-If the writer port is not 0 then the writer address must be not 0.0.0.0.

 ### SHMEM type